jessicading/zoom-participation/README.md

 ```
 An example is given in the repository - "Run_ZoomParticipationReport_on_Terminal_Example.txt"

-The command line prompt will output some results and all results are saved in the Participation_Results.xls file (or a series of .txt files if you are using ZoomParticipationTxtReport.R.
+The command line prompt will output some results and all results are saved in the Participation_Results.xls file (or a series of .txt files if you are using ZoomParticipationTxtReport.R).

 You can also run this in R by setting your working directory to the path and copy and pasting the commands in the ZoomParticipationReport.R file to the R command prompt.